fermyon/developer/content/cloud/variables.md

 Since this example is written in Python, make sure you have the required tools installed to write Spin applications in Python.
 The Spin CLI facilitates the creation of new Spin applications using application [templates](/cloud/cli-reference#templates).
 In this tutorial, we will use the `http-py` template that provides a `requirements.txt` file to handle dependencies:

-You may have see a `py2wasm` plugin in your travels.
-Please note, `py2wasm` (an experiment to build a Spin Python SDK using CPython, Wizer, and PyO3) has since been replaced by Componentize-Py.
-The process of getting your system ready to write Wasm-powered Python applications is as follows:

 <!-- @selectiveCpy -->

 ```bash